code-for-venezuela/c4v-py/docs/docs/usage/microscope-as-a-library.md

 print("after: ", (end - start).total_seconds()) #  1.7e-05s, retrieved from local storage
 ```
+!!!
+Warning
+    Please not that **this is not a full implementation**, and thus, **it can't be used with the `microscope.Manager` object**
+    as a database backend.
+If you need to do so, follow the instructions in [this](../development/creating-a-persistency-manager.md) page.

 ---
 ## Using the Low Level Api
 If you need a more fine-grained control, you can use the primary components of the microscope library, importing the following